The definitions and rules of interpretation contained in the Schedule 1 apply to these terms and conditions:

 c) where the intellectual property rights in respect of the content infringes or allegedly infringes the rights of a third party;

-d) where we determine in our sole discretion that you have or have threatened to breach any term of this Contract; or
+d) where we determine in our sole discretion or at the request of a Regulator or Network Operator(s) that you have or have threatened to breach any term of this Contract; or

-e) where we determine in our sole opinion that you have breached any legal obligation you have to a Donor.
+e) where we determine in our sole opinion that you have breached any legal obligation you have to a Supporters.

 6.13 We will use reasonable commercial endeavours to contact you in advance to tell you we will be suspending supply of the Service unless the problem is urgent or an emergency.